-The right tech stack is, to a great extent, the key to your project’s success, while the wrong choice of web development technologies may be a reason for failure.
+The right tech stack is, to a great extent, the key to your project’s success, while the wrong choice of web app development technologies may be a reason for failure.

-We’ve decided to give you a helping hand and reveal the criteria for choosing the most appropriate tech stack for your web application.
+We’ve decided to give you a helping hand and reveal the criteria for choosing the most appropriate tech development stack for your web application.

-Before moving on to the criteria for choosing a modern web technology stack, you should clearly understand what comprises the process of web development.
+Before moving on to the criteria for choosing a modern web technology stack, you should clearly understand what comprises the process of web application development.

 Without going too deep into details, there are two sides to web development: the client side and the server side.
 The client side is also called the front end.
 Server-side programming involves an application (and a backend programming language that powers it), a database, and the server itself.

 Client-side (i.e. frontend) web development involves everything users see on their screens.
 Here are the major frontend technology stack components:

 - Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS).
 HTML tells a browser how to display the content of web pages, while CSS styles that content.
 Bootstrap is a helpful framework for managing HTML and CSS.

 The server side isn’t visible to users, but it powers the client side, just as a power station generates electricity for your house.